|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 Through studying media products holistically in relation to all areas of the theoretical framework, you will engage with the dynamic relationships between media products, media industries and audiences.
 You will also consider established media forms alongside more contemporary forms, developing an awareness of emerging and evolving media.

-You will need a minimum of five GCSE's at grade 4-9, including English Language.
+You will need five GCSE's at grade 4-9, including English Language.

 |Study level||Cost||Additional fees|